EdenBeat/api.edenbeat.fm-wiki/User-creation.md

 ```

 /!\ Note that the "username" can also be specified.
 If not, it will be generated using the mail address.

+Creating an account is also possible with oAuth2.

+Follow the classic oAuth2 flow.

+/!\ Only Facebook and Google+ are available for account creation on oAuth